TheSamurai1/Research-/README-Webscraper.md

 These two will generate different graphs according to the user.
 The boxplot.py will generate a boxplot according to a set number of quantiles which can change according to the user's preference.
 The Plotting.py will mainly generate a violin plot, but easily can be change to a scatterplot as well.

 All the csv files will be uploaded.
 The depth used to generate the data for all of these csv files was depth = 10.
 The depth is an important part of the query and can possibly significantly change the results of the generated data depending on what number is used for the depth.

+The project is about webscraping data of individuals brithdate and also the wikipedia page creation date.
+We want to find any correlations between the birthdate and the pagecreation date.
+We want to ask possible questions such as do people become famoous when they are young, or is it gender, or is any external factors.
+The list goes on, on what types of questions that it can ask.